- New

 Compact 1xAA battery torch, 100m range, Focus function, aircraft aluminium, IP65, drop protection up to 2m.

-Shells from pistol ammunition commonly used in pistols and submachine guns of the former Warsaw Pact: Makarov, APS, P-64, PM-63 and others.
-Made of steel and painted to prevent rusting.
+Shells from 7.62x39 intermediate ammunition, commonly used in assault rifles in the old Warsaw Pact: AK-47, AKM, vz.
+58 and others.
+Made of steel and coated with a thin copper coating to prevent rusting.

 Screwdriver-key for dismantling a PPSh or PPS submachine gun.